byrocuy/dataengineering-zoomcamp/Notes/week-1/notes-week-1.md

 Run `terraform destroy` to destroy the resources we just created.
 Check in the GCP console that the resources have been destroyed.

+That's it for the week 1 notes.
+Thank you for reading ^^

 # Some Errors I Encountered and the Solutions